 The lack of paint on raised surfaces and corners is a very good sign of wear and tear on an item.
 There are 3 ways to achieve this effect:

-The most common technique for flaking and rubbing is to simulate the exposed under surface by painting the exposed surface on top of the final painted surface.
+The most common technique in the film industry for flaking and rubbed-away paint is to simulate the exposed under surface by painting the exposed surface on top of the main surface.
 You want to make the edges of the simulated exposed surface blend gradually into the top coat to make this effect look right.

 To achieve this effect you will need to dip your brush into paint, then wipe about 70% of the wet paint off on a cloth or scrap piece of paper.
 The remaining amount of paint can be applied to the surface in quick, long brush strokes, dragging the paint over the surface until the paint is all used up and you are dragging a dry brush across the surface.
 This is aptly named the "Dry Brush" technique.